craftercms/docs/source/developers/projects/search/index.rst

 Crafter Search is the search facade for Crafter CMS.
 Crafter Search proxies the real search engine deployed behind it.

 .. note::
-    Crafter Search is supported for backwards compatibility.
+    Crafter Search is supported for backward compatibility.
 Crafter CMS's default search engine is Elasticsearch.

 -----------
 Source Code